-The Adviser's fundamental analysis depends heavily upon its internal research staff.
-The research staff begins with a global research universe of approximately 2,000 international and emerging market companies.
-Teams within the research staff cover a given industry worldwide to better understand each company's competitive position in a global context.
 The Adviser typically projects a company's financial performance over a full economic cycle, including a trough and a peak, within the context of forecasts for real economic growth, inflation and interest rate changes.
 The Adviser focuses on the valuation implied by the current price, relative to the earnings the company will be generating five years from now, or "normalized" earnings, assuming average mid-economic cycle growth for the fifth year.

 The Portfolio's management team and other senior investment professionals work in close collaboration to weigh each investment opportunity identified by the research staff relative to the entire portfolio and determine the timing and position size for purchases and sales.
 Analysts remain responsible for monitoring new developments that would affect the securities they cover.
 The team will generally sell a security when it no longer meets appropriate valuation criteria, although sales may be delayed when positive return trends are favorable.
+Typically, growth in the size of a company's market capitalization relative to other domestically traded companies will not cause the Portfolio to dispose of the security.